 How to vlookup matching values from right to left in Excel?

 The VLOOKUP function in Excel is widely used for searching and retrieving data.
 However, one of its limitations is that it can only look up values from left to right.
 This means the lookup value must be in the first column of the table, and the return value must be to the right of the lookup column.
 But what if you need to look up values from right to left?
-This guide will explore several methods to achieve this.
+This guide will explore several methods to achieve this, including both formula-based and automated VBA solutions.
+Understanding and applying these right-to-left lookup techniques can help you effectively handle real-world data layouts that don't always fit the typical VLOOKUP requirements.

 Vlookup values from right to left with VLOOKUP and IF functions

-Please enter the below formula into your needed cell, and then, drag the fill handle to the cells you want to apply this formula to get all the corresponding.
+Please enter the formula below into the needed cell, and then drag the fill handle to the cells you want to apply this formula to get all the corresponding values.
+This approach is effective for static ranges but may require adjustment if your data expands or changes structure.
 See screenshot:

 =VLOOKUP(E2, IF({1,0}, $C$2:$C$9, $A$2:$A$9), 2, 0)